John Paul Jr. (racing driver): 1980s

 At the beginning of 1983 Paul Sr. shot federal witness Stephen Caron, who would testify about Paul's illegal activities.
 After finishing second in the Grand Prix of Miami in a JLP Racing Lola, the team would be dismantled following his father's disappearance.
 Paul Jr. was hired by Henn's Swap Shop Racing for both the 12 Hours of Sebring and the Road America Pabst 500 but these resulted in two DNFs.

-Away from IMSA, he tried his hand at CART racing, winning the 1983 Norton Michigan 500 in only his fourth Indycar start.
+Away from IMSA, he tried his hand at CART racing, winning the 1983 Michigan 500 in only his fourth Indycar start.
 After leading 66 of the 250 laps aboard the VDS Associates's Penske PC10, he passed Rick Mears on the last lap and took the checkered flag seconds later as Mears spun and crashed behind him.
 With a second place in the Caesars Palace Grand Prix (Las Vegas) and a further two third places, he would go on to finish 8th in points in 1983.
 Meanwhile, another new series, another victory first time out.
 This time in the Trans-Am series, he won for DeAtley Motorsports at Trois-Rivières.

 In 1984, Paul finished second in the 1984 24 Hours of Le Mans with Jean Rondeau in a Preston Henn's T-Bird Swap Shop Porsche 956.
 He also finished second in the Six Hours of Watkins Glen, this time driving with Bruce Leven in his Bayside Disposal Racing Porsche 962.
 After this race, he was offered a seat alongside John Morton, by Conte Racing.
 Apart from an 8th place in Road America, Paul and Morton did not finish any races aboard the March-Chevrolet 84G.
 The CART scene did not fare much better.
 Although he entered nine of the sixteen races, this was for four different teams.
 The best result was a third-place in the Caesars Palace Grand Prix, for Provimi Veal Racing, in their March-Cosworth 84C.

 Paul Sr. was finally indicted, tried, and convicted, in 1985.
 Paul Jr. started the season with Conte Racing, who had switched to Buick engines, but these proved to be unreliable.
 In total, he had 11 DNFs in 11 IMSA starts.
 After wrecking his AMI Racing March-Cosworth 85C in Indianapolis 500, he would finish only one race, the Budweiser Cleveland Grand Prix in 17th.

 Early in 1986, Paul Jr. broke his string of seventeen IMSA DNFs by finishing second at Road Atlanta alongside Whitney Ganz for RC Buick Hawk, in their March-Buick 85G.